 another (actually better!) option would be querying Redmine to see what date format it uses for long dates and short dates - because this is what the library actually cares about.
 I will submit this as a separate feature request.

-#11 Updated by Alex Last over 2 years ago another example: I see 'spent_hours' default value for new issues created through REST API is NULL for Redmine 3.0.0 and is equal to "0.0" for Redmine 2.6.2.
+#11 Updated by Alex Last almost 3 years ago another example: I see 'spent_hours' default value for new issues created through REST API is NULL for Redmine 3.0.0 and is equal to "0.0" for Redmine 2.6.2.